imrenagicom/demo-app/README.md

     ```

     Make sure you have `make` installed.
 If not, run `apt install make` or whatever you need to do to install `make` on your machine.

+    If you get error when running `make bootstrap` because some dependencies are missing, just install them.
+For instance, if you got this following errors:

+    ```
+    no required module provides package google.golang.org/grpc/cmd/protoc-gen-go-grpc; to add it: go get google.golang.org/grpc/cmd/protoc-gen-go-grpc
+    ```

+    In this case, run `go get google.golang.org/grpc/cmd/protoc-gen-go-grpc`.

     Please check the `docker-compose.yml` file to see what services are started.

-1. Seed the database by running the following command from this project directory

-    ```bash
-    make course/seed
-    ```

-    If necessary, you may update the data after it is seeded to database.
-Or you can truncate the database and re-seed it if necessary.

 1. To start this API server, run: